 - Build a secure enclosure for the dog

-- Post warning signs at each entrance letting others know that there is a dangerous dog on the property
+- Post warning signs at each entrance alerting people to the presence of a dangerous dog on the property

 - Apply annually for a certificate of registration for the dog